Entrain

 Composer · Director, The Neural Resonance Collective

-I'm a musican and practice-based researcher.
-I began composing at the age eight and that impulse — to shape time with sound — has guided everything since, through several different paths that have always asked the same question: what does sound do to consciousness?
+I'm a musician, ethnomusicologist, and practice-based researcher.
+At age four, I was obsessed with finding resonant intervals on my mother's piano.
+I began composing at age eight and that impulse — to shape time with sound — has guided everything since, through several different paths that have always asked the same question: what does sound do to consciousness?

+After a Downbeat Competition prize in high school, I pursued music performance at the University of North Texas.
 I studied ethnomusicology at the University of Washington, where my graduate research focused on the anthropology of time, psychoacoustics, and cognitive psychology.
-I did fieldwork in North Africa, studying how different cultures organize temporal experience through music and ritual.
+After that, fieldwork in North Africa, studying how different cultures organize temporal and sensory experience through music and ritual.

-As Director of Sound Design at Microsoft for more than a decade, I created sounds heard on more than a billion devices daily.
+As Director of Sound Design at Microsoft for more than a decade, I created the sounds heard on more than a billion devices every day.
 As founding director of the Sound & Sensory Design Program, I transformed the way sound is conceptualized and created for global technology platforms (Windows, Xbox, HoloLens, Outlook) and I collaborated with Microsoft Research on spatial audio for immersive computing.

-Now, through Entrain, I'm returning to the my foundational questions with a theoretical framework and a production capability that didn't exist before.
-As a practice-based researcher, I'm also the author of the Multiscale Resonance Model, proposing that the human brain and consciousness share an inherently musical structure.
+Now, through Entrain, I'm returning to my foundational questions with a theoretical framework and a production capability that didn't exist before.
+As a practice-based researcher, I'm also the author of the Multiscale Resonance Model, a working framework proposing that the human brain and consciousness share an inherently musical structure.

 Matthew Bennett in the studio